Chavundaraya: Writings

-Chavundaraya's writing, Chavundaraya Purana, is the second oldest existing work in prose style in Kannada and is a summary of the Sanskrit works, Adipurana and Uttarapurana, written by Jinasena and Gunabhadra during the rule of Rashtrakuta Amoghavarsha I. The prose work, composed in lucid Kannada, was meant mainly for the common man and avoided any reference to complicated elements of Jain doctrines and philosophy.
+Chavundaraya's writing, Cāvuṇḍarāya Purāṇa, is the second oldest existing work in prose style in Kannada and is based on Sanskrit works on the Jain tīrthaṅkaras, the Ādipurāṇa of Jinasena and Uttarapurāṇa of Gunabhadra during the rule of Rashtrakuta Amoghavarsha I. The prose work, composed in lucid Kannada, was meant mainly for the common man and avoided any reference to complicated elements of Jain doctrines and philosophy.
 In his writing, the influences of his predecessor Adikavi Pampa and contemporary Ranna are seen.
 Trishashtilakshana purana narrates the legends of twenty-four Jain Tirthankaras, twelve Chakravartis, nine Balabhadras, nine Narayanas and nine Pratinarayanas – narrations on sixty-three Jain proponents in all.

 Builder

 The monolith Gomateshwara statue dedicated to the Jain god, Bahubali, was commissioned by Chavundaraya and built on the Indragiri hill (also known as Vindhyagiri Hill) is a unique example of Western Ganga sculpture.
 Carved from fine-grained white granite, the image stands on a lotus.
 It has no support up to the thighs and is 60 feet tall with the face measuring 6.5 feet.
 With the serene expression on the face of the image, its curled hair with graceful locks, its proportional anatomy, the monolith size, and the combination of its artistry and craftsmanship have led it to be called the mightiest achievement in sculptural art in medieval Karnataka.
 It is the largest monolithic statue in the world.
 The Chavundaraya basadi also in Shravanabelagola and built on the Chandragiri Hill is credited to him by some scholars while others argue it was built by his son Jinadevana.
 However, by the 12th century additions to the shrine were made by a later King Gangaraja by which time tradition held that the shrine was built by Chavundaraya.
 However another view holds that the original shrine itself was consecrated in the 11th century and built in memory of Chavundaraya.